Contents

 next_line 🔝

 Reads the next line of a file while using it as an iterator.
-It accomodates Arena and Volatile memories.
+It accommodates Arena, Circular, and Volatile memories.
 Here is an example where volatile memory is used to avoid repeated or large allocations:

 endl="n".str().first // optimized to just setting the new line character